Trisakti University: Reputation and recognition

-In addition, international recognition is characterized by the presence of a number of foreign students from more than five countries.
-Whereas recognition of the quality nationally marked by the increasing quality of accreditation.
-In the academic year 2013/2014 of 45 study programs held by Universitas Trisakti were accredited.

-In addition, the Faculty of Medicine of Universitas Trisakti, the result of Indonesia physician competency test (UKDI) is good, with a passing grade to 90% equal with other faculty of medicine in leading universities.
-The Faculty of Medicine Universitas Trisakti is the only faculty of medicine which currently the graduates own certificate from the Center of Work Development and Hiperkes, so that the graduates of the Faculty of Medicine Universitas Trisakti can directly work in the companies.
+In addition, the Faculty of Medicine of Universitas Trisakti, the result of Indonesia physician competency test (UKDI) is very good, with average passing grade to 90% equal annually with other faculty of medicine in leading universities such as University of Indonesia, Gadjah Mada University, and Airlangga University.
+The Faculty of Medicine Universitas Trisakti is the one and only faculty of medicine which currently the graduates own certificate from the Center of Work Development and Hiperkes, so that the graduates of the Faculty of Medicine Universitas Trisakti can directly work in the companies.

-Next is that the 23 lecturers have national achievement by gaining trust to be a team / resource / jury nationally.
 Universitas Trisakti lecturers are also trusted from the National Accreditation of University Board - Ministry of National Education is marked by the appointment of 15 tenured faculties of the faculty of the Universitas Trisakti to become national assessors.
 Some lecturers earn the trust as Assessor of Certification Expertise.

 The uptake of the working world can be measured with the alumni position indicator, the waiting span to get a job, the suitability of science, and the recognition of user graduates.
 Based on the alumni search results year 2013/2014, data showed that the average waiting span to get a job for graduates is less than three months, and considered very good; and good on the attributes of integrity, professionalism, communication, cooperation, self-development, and IT skills ability.
 This achievement needs to be improved, especially in terms of suitability science.

 Quality and quantity uptake world of work cannot be separated from the academic achievements in the form of hard skills and soft skills competence, as well as character development of Universitas Trisakti's graduates.
 Until the academic year 2013/2014, there are 104.247 graduates who occupy important positions in the country, such as Governor of Jakarta and the Chairman of the House of Representatives.
 Besides, there are alumni who work abroad, such as in America, Europe, Australia, Canada, Africa, Middle East, China, Malaysia and Singapore.